YasinY/Riot-API/README.md

 #Note:
 This is not yet fully documented, a lot of documentation has yet to be considered and is therefore missing! - Yasin Yazici

+#Temporarily obsolete
+This API is currently being updated, all API calls are obsolete until updated.